 No matter which legal structure you choose, getting your finances in order is a crucial step.
 This involves opening a business checking account to separate your personal and business finances right from the beginning.
 Having two separate accounts makes it easier to monitor your business’ cash flow and track expenses accurately and will make the process of filing taxes much easier.

-Chase is a great banking solution for retailers because they offer small business checking, business credit cards, and merchant services ― payment processing ― so that business owners can manage all of their cash flow in one place.
+Chase is a great banking solution for retailers because it offers small business checking, business credit cards, and merchant services―payment processing―so business owners can manage all their cash flow in one place.
 Plus, Chase offers competitive rates and great customer service.
-Contact Chase to learn more about their small business retail solutions.
+Contact Chase to learn more about its small business retail solutions.

 Choosing a storefront is a critical step that needs to be considered carefully.
 The location you select can all but make or break your business.
 The decision can seem overwhelming.
 So, start by narrowing down a geographic location.
 You’ll be spending long hours at your consignment shop nearly every day when you first open.
 Think about how far you are realistically willing to commute and choose areas that are accessible from your home easily.

-Spend time in each area to become familiar with specific neighborhood demographics and preferences, and to scope out other local businesses.
-There are many factors that go into choosing the right location for your business, but it all comes down to picking the location that will attract the most customers.
+Spend time in each area to become familiar with specific neighborhood demographics and preferences and scope out other local businesses.
+Many factors go into choosing the right location for your business, but it all comes down to picking the location that will attract the most customers.

 Determining foot traffic can help you figure out how many walk-in customers you can expect in each location.
 In addition to staking out your prospective storefront locations, ask other local business owners questions about the traffic, shopper demographics, and neighborhood.